 The Granite Mountain Training Center & Yoga Room is named in honor of the Granite Mountain Hotshots, elite wildland firefighters from Prescott, Arizona, who exemplified courage and selfless service.
 Nineteen of the 20 team members tragically lost their lives fighting the Yarnell Hill Fire on June 30, 2013—one of the deadliest days in U.S. firefighting history.
 This facility stands as a tribute to their legacy and a reminder of the extraordinary bravery it takes to serve others.

-FUTURE PLANS FOR ADDITIONAL TRAINING SPACES COMING SOON!
+FUTURE PLANS FOR ADDITIONAL LODGING & TRAINING SPACES COMING SOON!

 Stay Informed With Our Newsletter